-If you look at his portrayal in popular media, you'd think Jimi Hendrix burned his guitar at every concert when he actually only did so three times in his entire career.
+If you look at his portrayal in popular media, you'd think Jimi Hendrix burned his guitar at every concert when he actually only did so three times in his entire career (although that's three more than the vast majority of guitarists have burned in their careers).
 Also, the popularity of "Hey Joe" got to the point where it would be constantly requested, to Hendrix's chagrin.
 In this performance on British pop star Lulu's program, the Experience stops playing it midway, Hendrix says "We'd like to stop playing this rubbish", and they launch into an impromptu cover of Cream's "Sunshine of Your Love".

-Heck, publicity in any way admitting that your views on Intellectual Property mimics the ones of the Profit-Happy American Entertainment Industry can be a tough thing to live down.
-I would personally salute you if that crusade against Napster isn't the first thing coming to your mind whenever you think of Lars Ulrich.
+Publicly admitting that your views on Intellectual Property mimic the ones of the Profit-Happy American Entertainment Industry can be a tough thing to live down; his crusade against Napster is the first thing that comes to mind whenever many people think of Lars Ulrich.

 Ozzy Osbourne did a lot of crazy shit during his younger years as a rocker (and later in his life too - it's basically the reason his autobiography is worth getting), but the incident that sticks out in a lot of people's minds is that particular concert where somebody threw a bat on stage, and Ozzy, thinking it was a toy rubber bat and not the real deal, bit its head off.
 People have never let him forget about it since, and he's had to explain more than once that "it was only fucking once."

 Oddly, this is far better known than the time in 1989 when he was arrested for trying to murder his wife.
 She forgave him and is still with him...

 Oddly, this is also far better known than the time when he bit the head off a live dove at a press conference.
 This was before the bat incident.
 The (now defunct) UK rock magazine Sounds had a reporter and photographer at the event, and printed pictures.